 - Last but not the least, the details must be mentioned with respect to the funding as received from the government and also regarding the working area that works primarily.

 DARPAN Portal: What is the Registration Procedure?

-NGOs have been put under the compulsory hammer by the government to get registration through the online portal.
-This mandate has been brought into effect since 2019, in the month of December.
+NGOs have been put under the compulsory hammer by the government to get registered through the online portal.
+This mandate has been brought into effect in 2019, in the month of December.

 In order to acquire the registration pertaining to FCRA, an NGO certificate would be needed by the requisite NGOs.
 Once the NGO certificate has been fetched, then it would open up the avenues to get hold of government permits.